LA Explained: The 2020 Census

 WHY IS THE 2020 CENSUS CONTROVERSIAL?

 Because the U.S. Department of Commerce wants to put a question on the census asking "Is this person a citizen of the United States?"
-There are currently six lawsuits trying to stop the question from being added.
-One judge has already ruled against the Trump administration.

 WHAT'S THE BIG DEAL IN ASKING?